History of the papacy: From Vatican II (1962–1965) to the present

 The long pontificate of John Paul is credited with re-creating a sense of stability and even identity to the Catholic Church after years of questioning and searching.
 His teaching was firm and unwavering on issues which seemed to be in doubt under his predecessor including the ordination of women, liberation theology and priestly celibacy.
 He virtually stopped the liberal laicisation of problem priests policy of Pope Paul VI, which inadvertently may have contributed to problems in the USA.
 His authoritative style was reminiscent of Pope Pius XII, whose teaching he repeated in his own words, such as the identity of the Catholic Church with the Body of Christ and his condemnations of capitalism "viruses": secularism, indifferentism, hedonistic consumerism, practical materialism, and also formal atheism.

 As always after a long pontificate, a new page was opened in the history of the church with the election of a new pope.
 Pope Benedict XVI was elected in 2005.
 In his inaugural homily, the new Pontiff explained his view of a relation with Christ:

 On February 11, 2013, Pope Benedict XVI announced that he would tender his resignation on February 28, 2013, less than three weeks later.
 On March 13, 2013, Pope Francis—the first Jesuit pope and the first pope from the Americas—was elected to the papacy.
+After apparently recovering from a serious illness, he died following a stroke on April 21, 2025.

+On May 8, 2025, an Augustinian and the first American was elected, with Peruvian citizenship, Pope Leo XIV.